ran5omware/Bots/README.md

-## Project "My works"
+## Project "My Works"

-This project contains various sites, bots created by me for Discord and Telegram.
-Here I share different tools and functionalities that can be useful for communication and community organization in Discord and Telegram.
+This project contains various bots created by me for Discord and Telegram, as well as a GUI application and two websites.
+Here, I share different tools and functionalities that can be useful for communication and community organization in Discord and Telegram, as well as other applications and websites.

-### Available Bots
+### Available Bots and Applications

 1. **Discord Bots**:
    - Message filtering bot